ariesninjadev/ariesninjadev/README.md

 - I'm attending Jesuit High School, studying Cryptography and AI as a member of the class of 2026!
 - I have a passion for programming, robotics, and automation.
-- I'm probably busy with school, but feel free to reach out to me via email if you want to connect!
+- I'm probably busy with school and/or work, but feel free to reach out to me via email if you want to connect!

 ---